Book-Ethical-Hacking/Book-Ethical-Hacking.github.io/docs/ethical-hacking-chapter-6.md

 			<td valign="top">Motivation:
 				<br>
 			</td>
-			<td valign="top">To urge the people and government of Germany to stop providing financial and political support to the political regimein Kiev,Ukraine&rsquo;s capital city.
-Itaccusedthe Ukrainian Prime Minister of using money from the European Union and International Monetary Fund to fund the war in eastern Ukraine.
+			<td valign="top">To urge the people and government of Germany to stop providing financial and political support to the political regime in Kiev,Ukraine&rsquo;s capital city.
+It accused the Ukrainian Prime Minister of using money from the European Union and International Monetary Fund to fund the war in eastern Ukraine.
 				<br>
 			</td>
 		</tr>